nate-io/yfv/README.md

    firebase login
    ```

-3. Initialize your project
+3. Initialize your project (if not already done)
    ```
+   cd /path/to/yfv/website
    firebase init hosting
    # Select your Firebase project
-   # Set public directory to 'website'
+   # Specify "dist" as your public directory
-   # Configure as a single-page app: No
+   # Configure as a single-page app: Yes
-   # Set up automatic builds and deploys: No
+   # Do not overwrite index.html
    ```

-4. Deploy to Firebase
+4. Build and deploy to Firebase
    ```
-   firebase deploy --only hosting
+   cd /path/to/yfv/website
+   npm install   # Install dependencies npm run deploy   # Build and deploy
    ```

+   This will run the build script (which copies files from public/ to dist/) and then deploy to Firebase.

 ### Option 2: GCS Bucket